 Sharing the responsibilities of raising your child with your ex can be difficult.
 But if you’re both committed to being in your child’s daily life, co-parenting can be very rewarding.
-To make co-parenting easier, several families rely on apps and other software to share schedules and other information.
+To make co-parenting easier, several families rely on co-parenting apps and other software to share schedules and other information.
 Take a look at our top app recommendations for parents seeking an easier way to communicate.
 This blog article does not contain affiliate links.

 Google Calendar: A lot of couples find success using a simple Google calendar.
 It’s an app many people use already so it’s easy to make the adjustments necessary for co-parenting.
 Simply create a shared calendar and enter any recurring dates like custody exchange, soccer practice, and miscellaneous appointments.